Donato Sherway is quickly becoming the curly hair specialist'.

 Your natural curls are stunning works of art which need to be cared for in a way different from all other hair types.

 Cutting and styling curly hair requires the stylist to assess the curls individually- understanding that every head of curly hair is unique.
-The team at Otazzi educates guests on their particular hair structure; what causes damage and how to prevent it.
+The team at Donato Sherway educates guests on their particular hair structure; what causes damage and how to prevent it.

-Otazzi always gives their professional reccommendations for all products, tools and ingredients best suited for curly hair.
+Donato Sherway always gives their professional recommendations for all products, tools and ingredients best suited for curly hair.

 a few tips to manage curly hair